Skip to main content

 Trevaunance Cove, North Cornwall

 Seemingly designed purely as a place to watch the sunset while imbibing a Pimms or (locally brewed) beer, this cove is more sheltered than most North Cornwall coast beaches, protected by steep-sided granite cliffs.
-It’s probably the least secret of all the beaches listed here, but it’s a good-sized slab of sand affording plenty of space.
+It’s probably the least secret of all the beaches listed here, but a good-sized slab of sand affording plenty of space.
 There’s an even quieter cove to the north called Trevellas Porth, which will appeal to snorkelers but isn’t quite so family-friendly.
 This snorkelling territory combines clear waters and a wealth of underwater plant and animal life, making it one of the best locations on the North Cornwall coast for seeing the world through a glass mask.
 Trevaunance is good for bodyboarding, learning to surf, and bathing with lifeguards from early May to the end of September.

-There are caves and rock pools to explore, the ruins of an old harbour for children to clamber over a flat sandy beach below the hide tide mark.
+There are caves and rock pools to explore, and the ruins of an old harbour for children to clamber over a flat sandy beach below the hide tide mark.

 By all means, bring a picnic, but if you leave home without the sandwiches, fret not; there’s a beach shop, a pub with its own brewery and a chippie above the beach to sustain you.